comprna/SUPPA/README.md

 ==============
 ----------------------------

+SUPPA can work with local alternative splicing events or with transcripts "events" per gene.
+The local alternative splicing events are standard local splicing variations (see below), whereas a transcript event is an isoform-centric approach, where each isoform in a gene is described separately.

-SUPPA generates the different AS events from an input annotation file (GTF format).
+SUPPA generates the AS events or transcript events from an input annotation file (GTF format).
 The method reads transcript and gene information solely from the "exon" lines.
-It then generates the events and outputs an ioe file.
+It then generates the events and outputs an event file: **.ioe** format for local AS events, and **.ioi** format for transcripts.

 The ioe file provides for each AS event in a gene, the transcripts that describe either form of the event.
 Specifically, it provides the transcripts that contribute to the numerator (one form of the event) and the denominator (both forms of the event) of the PSI calculation.

+The ioi file provides for each transcript in a gene, the set of all transcripts from that gene from which the transcript relative abundance is calculated.
+Transcript events are important as they can describe splicing variations that are complex and cannot be encapsulated in a simple event (see e.g. Sebestyen et al. NAR 2015).

-Different event types generated by SUPPA:
+Different local event types generated by SUPPA:

 - Skipping Exon (SE)
 - Alternative 5'/3' Splice Sites (A5/A3)